Cocktails

 - What does a Mint Julep taste like?

-- Mint Julep has a flavour profile featuring Sugar, Sweet, Caramel, Oak.
+- Mint Julep has a flavour profile featuring Sweet, Caramel, Oak, Spice.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Mint Julep?

-- Mint Julep pairs well with BBQ, Chocolate, Steak.
+- Mint Julep pairs well with BBQ, Steak, Grilled Meat.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Mint Julep?

 - The Mint Julep has an ABV of approximately 37.5%.
 That's approximately 1.88 US standard drinks.
-A standard serving contains 195 calories, 2.8g sugar, 2.8g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 195 kcal, 2.8g sugar, 2.8g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Mint Julep typically served?